maliput/maliput_documentation/docs/overview.rst

 ^^^^^^^^^^^^

 The `RuleRegistry` works as a register of rule types to validate the rule type consistency.
 A properly created and filled `RoadRulebook` must contain rules whose type exists in the `RuleRegistry`.
-In consequence, the final rules are coherent with the kind of rules that are available for a RoadNetwork in particular.
-For example:
-Different cities may have different number of rules and all diversity of rule types.

 The `RuleRegistry` can be filled with rules by two different ways:
  * Manually, by using the `RuleRegistry` API.